Meeting Time: June 12, 2020 at 8:00am PDT

 • Default_avatar

-Sampson Luu almost 4 years ago
+Sampson Luu over 4 years ago

 Hello, my name is Sampson.
 I’m a alumni from both Roosevelt and Garfield, also currently a academic mentor at Roosevelt.Both school made such a huge impact on me growing up.
 I’m writing this to fully support this measure.
 Both school deserve the best renovation for student to feel more comfortable and welcome!